Packetizer Logo

 The advantage of REST is that, through the use of HTTP, there is a uniform interface between various applications.
 Through the simple operations GET, HEAD, PUT, DELETE, and POST, virtually everything that two communicating devices want to accomplish can be.

 That said, REST is not without faults.
 REST relies on HTTP and, quite often, carries an XML payload.
 Therefore, when two devices are communicating, versioning becomes an issue.
-The XML versioning guidelines provide a means of addressing this issue.
+The XML versioning and JSON versioning guidelines provide a means of addressing this issue.
 It is important to note here that versioning on a web server could be performed using URIs that contain versioning information.
-For example, Yahoo has a search API that looks like " http://search.yahooapis.com/WebSearchService/V1/webSearch".
+For example, Yahoo has a search API that looks like "https://search.yahooapis.com/WebSearchService/V1/webSearch".
 The "V1" indicate the version, which works perfectly well, since Yahoo! will likely only add more versions and all versions will be available simultaneously.
 However, when using various independent devices like mobile phones, LCD panels, or network servers not under the control of the equipment manufacturer, there may be a number of versions of any given interface employed in those devices.
 So, the XML versioning rules are quite important.

 Another issue for REST is that is a resource on a server is generally a simple, independent "thing".
 But, what if a client needs to manipulate three different resources in succession in order to achieve a desired result?
 For example, perhaps a client needs to post a blog entry, upload a referenced file, and then request that the RSS feed be updated to include the new blog entry.
 What does the client do if the first operation succeeds, but the last one fails?
 REST does not have the concept of "transactions" and, indeed, if those operations are performed over a plurality of devices, it is a complicated problem.
 Still, some type of transaction support is necessary in some cases and achievable, but just not readily achievable.